Li-Victor/react-express-passport/README.md

 First [**yarn**](https://yarnpkg.com/en/) must be installed globally. <br/>
 In the terminal of this project's root directory, run `yarn` and `yarn run build` commands.

-To start the project run the `yarn run start` command.
+To start the project run the `yarn run start` command, and locate the browser to `localhost:5000`.